hazybluedot/hazyblue.me/content/posts/archive/2013-05-15-open-source-treks-to-the-final-frontier.md

 This is satisfying to many Open Source/Linux fans in its own right: a collaborative open source project has
-[once again](http://en.wikipedia.org/wiki/Internet) proved itself more stable and reliable for the (relatively) extrodinary conditions of low Earth orbit than a product produced by a major software giant.
+[once again](http://en.wikipedia.org/wiki/Internet) proved itself more stable and reliable for the (relatively) extraordinary conditions of low Earth orbit than a product produced by a major software giant.
 Plus one for open source collaboration and peer networks!